taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 ### Timeouts
 By default, these callbacks will time out after 5 seconds. `TaplyticsRunningExperimentListeners` called before `startTaplytics` completes will also time out if there is no internet or response from the server.

-Timeouts can be added manually as well by passing in a number as *milliseconds* before timeout.
+Timeouts can also be added manually by passing in a number as *milliseconds* before timeout.
 For example:

 ```java
 Taplytics.getRunningExperimentsAndVariations(new TaplyticsRunningExperimentsListener(10000) {